NexPlayer/Android-SDK/properties.md

 This property may have different meaning depending on the LIVE\_VIEW\_OPTION.

 If `LIVE_VIEW_OPTION` is set to `LIVE_VIEW_RECENT`, then this property specifies the offset of segment from the live edge when starting playback.
+For example;

-For example, 1: The player will select the last segment in the manifest.
-2: The player will select the second last segment in the manifest.
-3: The player will select the third last segment in the manifest.
+- 1: The player will select the last segment in the manifest.
+- 2: The player will select the second last segment in the manifest.
+- 3: The player will select the third last segment in the manifest.
 If this property is set to 0, the player will select the segment depending on its policy.

 This property is not currently defined for other `LIVE_VIEW_OPTION`.